james-warsing/Amazon_Book_Review_Analysis/README.md

 __F1-Score:__ The F1-Score balances precision and recall.
 TextBlob (0.52) and VADER (0.50) both have low F1-Scores, reflecting their overall struggle to accurately and reliably classify sentiments.

 ## Business Recommendations
-Based on the model performance and sentiment analysis, we recommend:
+Based on the model performance and sentiment analysis, I recommend:
 1. __Improve Product Recommendations__

     - __What to Do:__ Use the Logistic Regression model to predict how likely customers are to rate a product positively based on their reviews.